Growing opportunities for pultruded composites in

-Fire safety: Composite formulations have been developed to satisfy stringent fire safety regulations.
-Advances in resin and additive technologies continue to improve fire, smoke and toxicity (FST) performance of composite structures.
+Fire safety: Composite formulations have been developed to satisfy stringent fire safety regulations, including the EN 45545 rail standard.
+Advances in resin and additive technologies continue to improve fire performance of composite structures.

 Thermal insulation: Glass fibre composite has a low thermal conductivity.
 This is a significant advantage for applications where energy loss must be minimised, such as window and door systems and heating ducts.